How lithium improves outcomes in primary care

 How to start:

-Start with 150 mg capsules at night.
-If no better in a week, but no side effects, increase to two nightly.
-After another week, if still no better, and still no side effects, increase to three nightly.
+- Start with 150 mg capsules at night (take with food or a glass of milk if any nausea).
+If no better in a week, but no side effects, increase to 300 mg nightly.
+After another week, if still no better, and still no side effects, increase to 450 mg nightly.

 - For tremor or nausea, switch to slow release (generic is fine) and/or suggest bid dosing.